dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 - `content` (str, optional): A substring to search for in the response content.
 - `action` (str or Callable or List[Callable], optional): The action to take when the condition is met.
 Currently supported actions:
   - `"ignore"`: Ignore the response.
-  - a callable accepting and returning the response object
+  - a callable accepting and returning the response object.
-  - a list of callables, each accepting and returning the response object
+  - a list of callables, each accepting and returning the response object.

 #### Example A